-- there is persuasive evidence of an arrangement with a client, - · the agreed-upon services have been provided, - · fees are fixed or determinable, and - collection is probable.
+- there is persuasive evidence of an arrangement with a client, - · the agreed-upon services have been provided, - · fees are fixed or determinable, and - · collection is probable.

-The Company earns performance-based incentive fees on various investment products, including traditional products and alternative investment funds such as hedge funds and private equity funds.
+The Company earns performance-based incentive fees on various investment products, including traditional products and alternative investment funds such as hedge funds and private equity funds (see "Financial Statement Overview").